alijafargholi/prman_rfmPrimVarTool/doc/how_to.rst

     :scale: 50 %
     :align: center

-As you can see in above image, you have control over the name of the
-    attributes, shade of color, value and saturation.
+As you can see in above image, you have control over the name of the attributes, shade of color, value and saturation.

-.. note:: The color system in this UI is HSV.
+.. note:: All the color system in this UI is HSV.

 Here are some examples of using this attribute to generate different results: